Mohammed-Soliman/DSA-Based-Restaurant-Management-System/README.md

 - Events such as cancellations and promotions

 Events are processed in chronological order to simulate real-time restaurant operation.
-The output file at the end of the simulation.
+The output file is given at the end of the simulation containing the statistics of the simulation.

 ---